brokenhoax/Prodigy/README.md

 <strong>Step 6</strong> - Don't forget to update all API calls with Local Host endpoints.

-For example, within "Login.jsx" you would replace this endpoint: https://frozen-woodland-47284.herokuapp.com/user/login with the local hosted substitute: http://localhost:3000//user/login
+For example, within "Login.jsx" you would replace this endpoint: https://frozen-woodland-47284.herokuapp.com/user/login with the locally hosted substitute: http://localhost:3000//user/login

 ###